ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 ^^^^^^^^^^^^^^^

 In order to have a realistic challenge with PRL, it is essential to have noise added to the data.
-Noise is generally divided into two types:
+We currently divide noise into two types:

 #. **Column based noise:** errors in individual data entry, such as miswriting or incorrectly selecting responses
 #. **Row based noise:** errors in the inclusion or exclusion of entire rows of data, such as duplication or omission